How to make a digital negative

 In Photoshop, you can also choose to edit the size of your image to make it fit the area you will print it on.

-If you do not have Photoshop installed on your computer, there are apps available in Apple Store and Google Play that can do the trick.
+If you do not have Photoshop installed on your computer, you can download GIMP.
+There are also free photo editing apps inside the Apple Store and Google Play that can do the trick.
 For example, Snapseed is a free app that has different editing tools that will allow you to do all the editing in your phone before printing.

 Once the editing is done, you are ready to print the negative.
 If you are printing at home, make sure your type of printer (inkjet or laser) is compatible with the type of transparency sheet you got, otherwise the ink won’t stay.
 Follow your printer instructions, and print away.